Student privacy in Zoom

 A. Notify students that online teaching sessions will be recorded

-In accordance with the Privacy and Data Protection Act 2014 (Vic), the University must notify students (usually through a Privacy Collection Notice) that online teaching sessions, which may capture their voice or image, will be recorded.
+In accordance with the Privacy and Data Protection Act 2014 (Vic), the University must notify students (usually through a Privacy Collection Notice) that online teaching sessions, which may capture their voice, image or speech will be recorded.
 Students should be notified prior to recording the session (e.g. displayed to students prior to joining an online session).

 Notification to students should clearly explain:

-- The subject session will be recorded, and if students choose to turn on their audio or video functions to participate in the session, their audio and/or video image will be recorded;
+- The subject session will be recorded, and if students choose to turn on their audio or video functions to participate in the session, their voice, image and/or speech will be recorded;

 - The primary purpose for recording the sessions and how they will be used (e.g. the recording will be made available to other students in the subject via LMS Lecture Capture until the end of semester, or accessed by relevant academics to assess their work);